Methodology

 Introduction

-This document contains supporting information for the statistical release ‘Higher Education Learners in England, 2021 to 2022’, including further detail on the background of the publication, data sources, data processing and data quality of these statistics overall.
+This document contains supporting information for the statistical release ‘Higher Level Learners in England, Academic year 2023/24’, including further detail on the background of the publication, data sources, data processing and data quality of these statistics overall.

 Background to the publication

-This statistics publication presents an overview of participation and achievements in higher level learning at Further Education Providers (FEPs) and Higher Education Providers (HEPs) for English-domiciled learners in England in the academic year 2021/22.
+The publication presents an overview of participation and achievements in higher-level learning at Further Education Providers (FEPs) and Higher Education Providers (HEPs) for English-domiciled learners in England in the academic year 2023/24.

-Throughout this publication, higher-level learning refers to learning at National Qualifications Framework (NQF) levels 4 to 8 (opens in a new tab) .
-Qualifications covered are at a higher level than A levels or equivalent, and include a range of qualification aims, such as foundation degrees, first degrees and doctorates.
+Higher-level learning refers to learning at levels 4 to 8 (opens in a new tab).
+Qualifications covered are at a higher level than A levels or equivalent, and include a range of qualification aims, such as foundation degrees, first degrees and Doctorates.

-The statistics show how higher-level skills provision was organised in 2021/22 and aid our understanding of the potential impacts of the government’s skills reforms.
-In particular, it will assist future policy understanding for Higher Technical Qualification (HTQ) reform and the flexible Lifelong Loan Entitlement (LLE).
-The coverage has focused on English-domiciled learners because this is the group most likely to be impacted by the reform.
+The statistics show how higher-level skills provision was organised in 2023/24 and aid our understanding of the potential impacts of the government’s skills reforms.
+In particular, it will assist future policy understanding for Higher Technical Qualification (HTQ) reforms and the flexible Lifelong Learning Entitlement (LLE).
+The coverage has focused on English-domiciled learners because this is the group most likely to be impacted by these policy areas.

 Official statistics are published separately each year on further and higher education using the same ILR and HESA records that are the basis for ‘Higher-level learners in England’, these are: